Bidhuri remarks row: Danish Ali writes to PM Modi, calls for 'suitable punishment' to BJP MP

 "However, when I rose and pointed out to Bidhuri's use of unparliamentary language towards you, he got rattled and reacted strongly, possibly realising his mistake.
 He began making highly offensive attacks against me on the floor of the House to divert the attention of the House," the BSP MP said.

-Ali then pointed out some of the objectionable and derogatory words Bidhuri had used against him, saying that the BJP MP displayed a complete disregard for the high decorum of the House and claimed that he verbally threatened him.
+Ali then pointed out some of the objectionable and derogatory words Bidhuri had used against him, saying that the BJP MP displayed a complete disregard for the high decorum of the House and verbally threatened him.

 "While the incident in question received condemnation from most House members, including some from the BJP, there has been a continuous effort to damage my reputation and perpetuate false claims since September 21.
 Despite the events on the floor of the House being evident to everyone, certain members have chosen to spread falsehoods about my behaviour," he said.